Denodo AI SDK - User Manual

 - examples_per_table (integer, default: 3): Number of example rows per table

-- descriptions (boolean, default: true): Include table descriptions
+- view_descriptions (boolean, default: true): Include view descriptions

 - associations (boolean, default: true): Include table associations